Comment on page

 Animation is a key component of creating engaging UI experiences.
 Adding flare with motion and color can transform an HMI from something dull and lifeless into something polished and appealing.
 The term "animation" covers an extremely broad spectrum of disciplines and mediums.
-Not only that but the way that two animators approach a task may be very different while yielding similar results.
-In developing Incari, we have been very mindful of this fact and have supplied a variety of different methods for breathing life and character into static assets.
+Moreover, the way that two animators approach a task may be very different while yielding similar results.
+In developing Incari, we have been very mindful of this fact and have supplied a variety of different methods for breathing life into static assets.

-Using the new Remote Projects section of Incari Hub, we can now provide downloadable projects, which you can play around with to see how certain functionality is implemented in Incari Studio.
-The first of these mini-projects focuses on the 4 different approaches to animation, which can all be combined together based on the project requirements.
+Using the new Remote Projects section of Incari Hub, there are now downloadable Projects, which you can play around with to see how certain functionality is implemented in Incari Studio.
+This Project focuses on the four different approaches to animation, which can all be combined together based on the Project requirements.

-To download the project now, open Incari Hub and download the "Animations" project from the Remote Projects section.
+To download the Project, open Incari Hub and download the "Animations" Project from the Remote Projects section.

 Now you will see a variety of controls for each of the 4 animation methods.

-If you open the project from Incari Hub by double-clicking it, we can begin to break don each animation method one by one.
+If you open the project from Incari Hub by double-clicking it, we can begin to break down each animation method one by one.

 By selecting these Attributes using

-If we take a look into the Logic Editor, you will see that controlling animations is fairly simple.
+If you take a look into the Logic Editor, you will see that controlling animations is fairly simple.
 When you play an animation using the Play Animation Block Node, an Instance ID is generated.
 This is a unique id number which Incari uses to identify which animation you want to stop or pause.
-If this sounds confusing, don't worry.
-Just be aware that in order to use the Stop Animation and Pause Animation Nodes you must tell these nodes which animation should be affected.
+If this sounds confusing, don't worry, just be aware that in order to use the Stop Animation and Pause Animation Nodes you must tell these Nodes which animation should be affected.